Gymnasium

 If you reach the time limit during your solve, the judge will stop you and your result will be DNF (see Regulation A1a4).

-The result to beat to proceed to the second phase of a combined round (see Regulation 9g).
+The result to beat to proceed to the second phase of a cutoff round (see Regulation 9g).

 The format describes how to determine the ranking of competitors based on their results.
 The list of allowed formats per event is described in Regulation 9b.
 See Regulation 9f for a description of each format.